SpikeGLX Download Page

 CatGT

-CatGT is a command-line tool that does the following offline operations (all imec phases):
+CatGT is a command-line tool that does the following offline operations on SpikeGLX output files (all probe types):

 - Optionally join trials with given run_name and index ranges [ga,gb] [ta,tb]...